MartsyniukOlena/lingua-international/README.md

 1. Provide a platform for individuals of all levels (beginner to advanced) to improve their English language skills.

-2. Offer a space for native English speakers to connect, share experiences, and engage in language exchange.
+2. Involve native English speakers to connect, share experiences, and exchange language.
 ___

 ## Features